Agios Nikolas, Lasithi, Crete Island

-There are several small islands that belong to the prefecture, all of them interesting.
-Spinalonga, the island-fortress once hosted one of the last active leper colonies in Europe; Agioi Pantes, home to the Cretan wild goat roaming freely around the island; Kolokytha, Psira and Dionysades with interesting archaeological finds; Elasa, Koufonissi and Chryssi where an endemic species of cypress tree is flourishing.
+Several uninhabited islets off the coast also present special interest and can be reached by trawlers.
+Spinalonga, a fortress-islet crowned by a medieval castle, once hosted one of the last active leper colonies in Europe; Agioi Pantes is home to free-roaming herds of the wild Cretan goat; Kolokytha, Psira and Dionysades have interesting archaeological finds; Elasa, Koufonissi and Chryssi where an endemic species of cypress tree is flourishing.

 For the more adventurous trekking, caving, mountaineering, cycling, climbing and hiking through the mountain ranges, gorges, caves and plateaus is a challenging yet rewarding way to discover Lasithi and all its beauties.
 Tens of gorges, plateaus and more than 1300 caverns embrace the indigenous beauties of the fauna and flora of eastern Crete.
 Most of the 2000 indigenous plant species of Crete are found here.

 Known for the generosity of their spirit, the locals are friendly, pleasant, graceful and hospitable, keeping customs and traditions alive.
 An ancient custom, the tradition of public "festivities" or family gatherings adds a particular vivid colour to the local way of living, although inevitably affected by modern lifestyle.

 Religious feasts and cultural festivities are held throughout the year, peaking during Easter which is celebrated with processions and religious services.
 In the summer months, many special events are held in picturesque villages where the folk music is accompanied by free wine.
 In the domain of arts, especially in woodcarving, many local craftsmen have been distinguished for their works, unique for their inspiration and fine technique.
 Lasithi is also known for its remarkable production of home handicraft, truly fine works of art with exquisite decorations.